cardonacoder/edx_agile_software_development_notes/README.md

     10. 🔎 🧫 ⚗️ | Find the simplest solution.
     11. 🗃️ 👪 > 🥇 > 🏗️ , 📝, 🛍️ | Self-organized teams = Best = Arquitectures, requirements, designs
     12. :calendar: :loop: > 📈 | Regular intervarls = More effectiveness

+    ---

+    - Principles **one**, **three** and **seven** are redundants _Working software_
+    - Principles **three** and **twelve** are _practices_ not **principles**.
+    - Principles **Six**, **seven** and **ten** are _assertions_ not **principles**.
+    - Principle **ten** is wrong, because simplicity almost ever means less work.
+In fact, simplicity almost always means more work.

+    ---

+    _Perfection is reached, not when there is nothing more to add, but when there is no longer anything to remove_ -**Antonie de Saint-Exupéry**-

+    ---

 4. Agile values
+    Values are the general philosophy that underlines the agile approac and from values follow everythin else:

+            Values -> Principles -> Roles -> Artifacts -> Practices

+    They are more like a vision.

+    1. Reduced role for manager.
+For example, manager don´t assing task.
+The group itself assign tasks.
+    2. No big upfront steps
+            Do requirements and development as you go.
+No spent too much time in design, planning, etc.
+    3. Interactive development.
+Step by step development with short iterations
+    4. Limited negotiated scope.
+Only build functionality that is stictly needed
+    5. Focus on quality achieved through testing

 ## Vocabulary